Documents

 5. Limited belief, core values that say they cannot have the job they want.

-1. Not having a clear long-term plan - depending on how quickly you want or need to change careers.
-Just saying you want a new career and putting in random job applications is not enough.
+1. Not having a clear long-term plan—depending on how quickly you want or need to change careers.
+Just saying you want a new career and applying for a random job is not enough.
 Job/career changes take planning, research, correct expectations, and preparation.
-A Career Coach can walk through a process for you, mapping out time frames, and tasks to keep you moving forward to the goal.
+A career coach can walk you through the process, mapping out time frames and tasks to keep you moving toward the goal.

-2. Not working daily to find a new job/career - If unemployed you should be working 4 to 6 hours a day finding a job and If employed an hour per day working to find a new career.
+2. Not working daily to find a new job/career—If unemployed, you should work 4 to 6 hours a day to find a job, and if employed, an hour per day to find a new career.

 This time should be spent on networking, researching companies, beefing up your social media (LinkedIn), volunteering, and curating a wardrobe that will match the new job you want.
 Did you work in an office and now you will be working on a farm, start looking for great deals on what you will need to wear in the next job (#hint – Goodwill is great for low budgets when changing jobs).

-A Coach will help you know what trends in networking are, they will help you understand the “Why” of a company, search for job openings and keep you accountable and motivated.
+A Coach will help you understand networking trends and a company's “why,” search for job openings and keep you accountable and motivated.

 3. Not looking for opportunities (before you make the change) to update or add new skills.